Some remarks on symmetric periodic orbits in the restricted three-body problem: Introduction

-An interesting feature of the PCRTBP is that there is an involution such that the problem is symmetic with respect to this involution.
+An interesting feature of the PCRTBP is that there is an involution such that the problem is symmetric with respect to this involution.
 More precisely, there exists an anti-symplectic involution $\RR$ on $T^*\R^2$ given by

 such that $H\circ\RR=H$.
 Thus the Hamiltonian vector field of $H$ is invariant under $\RR$.
 Through Moser regularization, $\RR$ induces the anti-symplectic involution